bmullan/how-to_install_nuBuilder4/README.md

 This is a how-to install NuBuilder4 in an LXD Container on an Ubuntu 18.04 LXD "host" (whether that host is a Server/Desktop/VM).

-See:  https://www.nubuilder.com/  and the User Guide:  https://www.nubuilder.com/storage/pdf/nuBuilderForte_UserGuide.pdf
+Reference the [nuBuilder website](https://www.nubuilder.com/) and the [nuBuilder4 User Guide](https://www.nubuilder.com/storage/pdf/nuBuilderForte_UserGuide.pdf)

+There are also several [Youtube Video Demonstrations of nuBuilder4](https://www.youtube.com/results?search_query=nubuilder4)

-nuBuilder Forte is the 4th version of nuBuilder.
+> *nuBuilder Forte is the 4th version of nuBuilder.*
+>
 > A browser-based tool created by nuSoftware for developing web-based database applications.
 >
 > nuBuilder uses either MySQL or Maria DB databases and gives its users the ability to do database operations like...